 - 3 tablespoons olive oil

-- 1 loaf of gluten-free french bread, cut into 1″ cubes
+- 1 loaf of high-protein quinoa bread, cut into 1? cubes

 - 1 teaspoon fine sea salt